 Which route you choose depends on how confident you are about managing the work so that you wind up with the conservatory that you were expecting.

-Its now pretty easy to see that the cost of a brick conservatory will vary greatly from one project to another, but there are simple rules of thumb for working out the cost in advance and then making alterations to suit your budget.
+Its now pretty easy to see that the cost of a brick conservatory will vary greatly from one project to another, but there are simple rules of thumb for working out the brick conservatory cost in advance and then making alterations to suit your budget.

-Your brick conservatory will not be a usable room unless you include lighting and power points.
+Your brick built conservatory will not be a usable room unless you include lighting and power points.
 Think carefully about where you want these located, as the wiring is laid between the inner and outer brick skin and once the job is done, changes are very difficult and expensive to make.
 The same goes for the provision of wall lights and a ceiling fan.

-Your brick conservatory should be much more thermally efficient that its glass equivalent, but only if you remember to tell the builders to use high quality insulating material between the brick skins.
+Your brick built conservatory should be much more thermally efficient that its glass equivalent, but only if you remember to tell the builders to use high quality insulating material between the brick skins.

 If you have ordered a Victorian style conservatory, you can make the angled corners of the facets more attractive by using bricks that are specially made for the purpose.